-The Empire of Austenasia is a constitutional monarchy ruled by Emperor Jonathan I as head of state.
+The Empire of Austenasia is a constitutional monarchy, and is ruled by Emperor Jonathan I as head of state.

 Austenasia is not a ceremonial constitutional monarchy such as those in the United Kingdom, Belgium, or Sweden, but rather what is known as an executive constitutional monarchy, such as those in Jordan, Liechtenstein, Monaco and Morocco.
 This means that although the Emperor does not hold absolute power, he nevertheless holds substantial powers which are exercised at his personal discretion, holding a position of proactive executive leadership rather than a ceremonial office.